murchisd/murchisd.github.io/_posts/2017-05-20-Directory-Traversal-Script.md

 The full directory traversal script is [here]({{ site.url }}/assets/traversal/directorytraversal.txt)

-Take a look at the full script to uderstand what options can be specified at the command line.
-I have tried to write this in a way so that I can continue to add new features in the future.
-For now I will only go over the use for and apache server on a linux host.
+Take a look at the full script to understand what options can be specified at the command line.
+I tried to write the script in a way that I can continue to add new features in the future.
+Below I will go over how I used this script for the Kioptrix: 2014 vm.

 To run the script I will specify the url (-u) and server (-s).
 {% highlight bash %}